CyVerse-learning-materials/DOI_request_quickstart/docs/naming.md

     the subject)
 -   Esteva_yam_variation_June2016 (Month should be three letters: Jun)
 -   YamConsortium_Nov2017 (No subject)
--   Walls_yam_variation_2016#1 (Contains a special character)
+-   Walls_yam_variation_2016#1 (Contains a special character: #)
 -   Walls YamVariation 2020 (Contains spaces)
+-   walls_yamVariation_2016 (no initial capital on creator name)

 #### Not recommended

-Although the following will pass validation, they are not recommended because the subject is too vague or too detailed:
+Although the following examples will pass validation, they are not recommended because the subject is too vague or too detailed:

 -   Walls_variation_2016 (Subject too vague)